-Look at a saree border or a floor tile.
+Look at a saree border or a rangoli design.
 You will see the same design repeating again and again.
 That is a pattern!
-Patterns are all around us -- in nature, in art, and in numbers.
+Patterns are all around us — in nature (petals of a flower), in art (mehndi designs), and in numbers.
 When something repeats in the same order, it makes a pattern.
-Let us learn to find and make patterns.
+Let us learn to find, extend, and create patterns.

 Shape Patterns